J-Hoplin/Youtube-Extractor/README.md

 - **Warning : You shouldn't use openly or share downloaded mp3 or mp4 files.
 If you violate this, you can be punished by copyright law.**
 ***
-- ACodec False meadns, that it has no audio.
+- ACodec False meadns, that types of download has no audio.

-- VCodec False means, that it has no video
+- VCodec False means, that types of download has no video
 ***

 1. It'll take some time when execute program for the first time.